Professional Profile

 Kuiburi, Prachuap Khiri Khan, Thailand

-I run conservation programs in southern Thailand that aim to support human-elephant coexistence in shared agro-ecosystems, while promoting climate resilience and sustainable livelihood development.
-I work directly with local communities to ensure that projects meet their needs and priorities, and deploy innovative, context-appropriate monitoring and evaluation strategies to track the progress and impact of community-based conservation over time.
+I ran conservation programs in southern Thailand that aim to support human-elephant coexistence in shared agro-ecosystems, while promoting climate resilience and sustainable livelihood development.
+I worked directly with local communities to ensure that projects meet their needs and priorities, and deploy innovative, context-appropriate monitoring and evaluation strategies to track the progress and impact of community-based conservation over time.
 I enjoy bringing together diverse stakeholders to collaborate and build capacity through participatory approaches, and tackling problems through multidisciplinary research that combines both qualitative and quantitative methods.

 Lecturer & Instructor